All About Yellow Jackets,

 Whenever possible, leave yellow jacket nests alone and let them continue to prey on pest insects; the ensuing cold weather will cause the colony to die off.
 However, if the nest is in a well-traveled area and poses a risk, you may need to take action.

 The easiest and safest the option is to hire a professional.
 If you're determined to do it yourself, know that the likelihood of getting stung is high.
+You can minimize the risk by hanging an imitation nest on your deck or patio.
+It acts as a natural deterrent for yellow jackets, wasps and other flying pests.

 Apply control measures on a cool evening.
 The insects will be back home from the day's foraging, and they're more sluggish in cool temperatures.
 Always wear protective gear, ideally beekeeper's attire.